swiftlang/swift/docs/Backtracing.rst

 Additionally, boolean fields that are ``false``, as well as fields whose values are unknown or empty, will normally be completely omitted to save space.

+Where hexadecimal *values* are output, they will normally be prefixed with a ``0x`` prefix.
+Hexadecimal *data*, by contrast, such as captured memory or build IDs, will not have a prefix and will be formatted as a string with no whitespace.

+Note that since JSON does not officially support hexadecimal, hexadecimal values will always be output as strings.

 JSON crash logs will always contain the following top level fields:

 +-------------------+--------------------------------------------------------+